 First, a brief reminder of what a nuclear blast consists of.
 Let’s once again go with the B83, one of the most powerful weapons in America’s nuclear arsenal.
 It’s equivalent to 79 Hiroshima “Little Boy” atomic bombs’ worth of energy – 5 quadrillion joules of energy.
-All that energy’s got to go somewhere, and it’ll unfortunately all be heading in your general direction almost regardless of where you are standing or cowering.
+All that energy’s got to go somewhere, and it’ll unfortunately be heading in your general direction almost regardless of where you are standing or cowering.

 Let’s assume, for the sake of simplicity, that it detonates at the surface (an air blast has slightly different characteristics, including a stronger shock wave and a larger thermal radiation coverage).
 The nuclear fission reaction will spiral out of control and you’ll get a near-immediate fireball – one that uses 50 percent of the detonation’s energy – that will be 83.3 million degrees Celsius (150 million degrees Fahrenheit) at its core.
 Get caught in this, and you'll sublimate straight from a solid to a gas.

-Accompanying thermal radiation – another 35 percent of the total energy – will spread out over an area of 420 square kilometers (162 square miles) at the very least, and give everyone third-degree burns.
+Accompanying thermal radiation – another 35 percent of the total energy – will spread out over an area of 420 square kilometers (162 square miles) at the very least, according to NukeMap, and give everyone third-degree burns.

 Your nerve endings will be vaporized, but not before a huge pressure wave will rocket outwards, compress, and crush your internal organs, and flatten any building within a 17-square-kilometer (6.5-square-mile) area.